In Baltimore, redesigning manholes don’t come cheap.

 The rebuilding of Charles Street past the Homewood campus of Johns Hopkins University is slated to begin late this spring and continue through 2014.
 It will include streetscaping, new sidewalks, lights and walkways adjacent to the Hopkins campus.

-The five-member spending board, headed by City Council President Bernard C. “Jack” Young and Mayor Stephanie Rawlings-Blake, also approved the following:
+The five-member spending board, controlled by Mayor Stephanie Rawlings-Blake, also approved the following:

 • $2,211,048 to Allied Contractors for reconstruction of conduits under city streets.
 The project sets aside 8% participation by two minority contractors and 2% for two women-owned businesses.